Psychotic Disorders Diagnosis and Treatment

 How Common Are Psychotic Disorders?

 Psychosis, a symptom of a psychiatric illness or disorder, is significantly more common than most people realize.
 In the United States, about one hundred thousand young people struggle with psychosis per year.
-Additionally, approximately three out of every one hundred people will have an episode of psychosis during their lifetime.2

 Types of Psychotic Disorders